juhovuori/builder/README.md

 - Text only configuration
 - API / CLI as primary user interfaces
 - Minimal functionality with maximal integrations to existing software
+- Hackable, extensible web UI
 - Seriously, executing a build should be nothing more than running a shell script in a controlled environment.

 ## Getting started